coglinev3/ansible-development/docs/test_ansible_roles.md

 ansible all -m ping
 ```

-All clients that were up and running and specified in the inventory file
+All clients that were up and running and dynamicaly added to the inventory file
-`/vagrant/provisioning/inventory.ini` should positiv respond to this command.
+`/vagrant/provisioning/vagrant.ini` should positiv respond to this command.

+!!! attention "Manualy configured inventory file"
+    If you use a manualy configured inventory file instead of the dynamicaly
+    configured inventory file (which is the default) then you have to specify
+    your Ansible clients in `/vagrant/provisioning/inventory.ini` on your own.

 ## Create a new Ansible role